Embodying Earth

 How do parents/guardians keep in touch with participants during the program?

-Participants are allowed to use electronic devices at specific times of the program.
-We encourage parents/guardians to check in with their child during these times.
 Parents/guardians may also contact the organizing team at any point during the program if they need to get in touch with their child urgently.

 How do participants get to and from the program site?